FarronF/limerick-council-meetings/meetings/2018/09/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd July 2018.md

 continue advancing this important road scheme.
 The timelines for this

-scheme are dependent on the completion of design work and environmental--- 16
+scheme are dependent on the completion of design work and environmental
+---
+16

 assessments by the Design Team which must be submitted to the